 - high blood pressure

-- losing weight to improve insulin resistance, lowered blood pressure and adjust cholesterol levels
+- maintaining a healthy weight or losing weight if you need to — which should improve insulin resistance, lower blood pressure and improve cholesterol levels

 - stopping smoking, as smoking increases the risk of metabolic syndrome